Sequence Variation Identification

 Family-Based and Case-Control Studies

 Bionano’s Variant Annotation Pipeline (VAP) streamlines family-based and case-control studies.
-Using VAP, structural variation calls from multiple samples can be analyzed as a group to detect inherited and de novo structural variations when comparing structural variation calls from the parent(s) with the child, or to detect somatic mutations when comparing structural variation calls from the tumor with the blood from the same patient.
+Using VAP, structural variation calls from multiple samples can be analyzed together to detect inherited and de novo structural variations.
+The pipeline does so by comparing SV calls from the parent(s) with the child, or by comparing structural variation calls from the tumor with the blood from the same patient to detect somatic mutations.

 By using a control database of common structural variations, VAP filters the thousands of identified down to hundreds of rare variants, or a handful of de novo variants and the genes they affect.
 The structural variation calling and VAP are fully integrated with Bionano Access™, which provides a convenient interface for running and viewing structural variation analysis results.